Opinions Presented on Harvard Law Blogs by :

 Harvard Law Blogs

 Dorit Rubinstein Reiss (LLB, Ph.D.) is Professor of Law at UC Hastings College of the Law.
 She has published articles on regulation and administrative law and teaches tort law.
-She is also a member of the Parents Advisory Board of Voices for Vaccines and writes the blog Before Vaccines
+She is also a member of the Parents Advisory Board of Voices for Vaccines and writes the blog Before Vaccines.

 In a guest post on this blog, Mary Holland, JD, suggests that there are no grounds for imposing tort liability on parents for failure to vaccinate alone, even if it led to another person being infected.
 Holland’s post is courteous and matter-of-fact, and there are certainly arguments for that position, especially the argument that common law rarely imposes a duty to act.
 But Ms. Holland did not make that case.